tyh666/News-Recommendation-MIND/Code/README.md

 ## Questions
 - use bag-of-words to encode user history?
   - currently yes
-- remove stop words like "-"?
+- remove stop words like "-" in bow?
 - focus on which task?
   - two tower with bow?
   - two tower with sequence input?
+- can only select tokens, rather than words

 ## Issue
 - the gradient after docReducer is sharp